 “Absolutely.
-Bob’s quite taken with you, you know.
+Joe’s quite taken with you, you know.
 He’s wanted to meet you ever since I told him about meeting you in Iraq.”

 “And his wife.
-Annie, is it?
+Linda, is it?
 I remember you’re saying she’s British.”

 “Yes, but the family is originally from Egypt.
 She’s a dual citizen and grew up in Kenya of all places.”